NixOS/nix/doc/flakes/design.md

   NixOS configuration can be reproduced unambiguously from the top-level flake.

-* Nix code can query flake metadata such as `commitHash` (the Git revision) or `epoch` (the date of the last commit).
+* Nix code can query flake metadata such as `commitHash` (the Git revision) or `edition` (the date of the last commit).
 This is useful for NixOS to compute the NixOS version string (which will be the revision of the top-level configuration flake, uniquely identifying the configuration).